acampergue/acampergue.github.io/README.md

 ### Implementation, deployment and maintenance of a software development platform:

-_Platform used by a plateau of 60 people for more than 4 years_
+_Platform used by a team of 60 people_

 * Collaborative Document Management _(Xwiki)_
 * Issue and Bugs tracker _(JIRA)_